-Mount the three .1uF capacitors
+Mount the two .1uF capacitors

-Locate the spot for the three .1 uF capacitors, one is just to the right of the EEPROM, one is just above the circle for the buzzer, and the other is just to the right of the pressure sensor.
+Locate the spot for the three .1 uF capacitors, one is just to the right of the EEPROM, and one is just above the circle for the buzzer.
 Solder in place and inspect the solder joints with a 10x jeweler's loupe afterwards and touch up any solder joints that don't look right.